arduino/help-center-content/content/Hardware/Portenta Family/How-to-flash-Portenta-H7-bootloader-via-JTAG-with-Arduino-IDE.md

 The best way to find out if the bootloader is present in the board is to double tap the reset button.
 After doing this, the built-in LED will fade in and out green.
 If your board's response to the double tap reset is the described previously then the bootloader is working properly.

-## How do I know if the bootloader is missing or corrupted in Portenta H7?
+## Signs of a missing or corrupted bootloader

 Indications of a missing or corrupted bootloader can be: